0xPARC/0xparc-intro-book/easy/src/intro.typ

 It is as if we have stepped through a door into a different biome in the Labyrinth of Cryptography.
-Behind us are a series of doors and rooms that housed great Ideas in first-generation cryptography, where we have explored, exploited, and mastered first-generation cryptography for many decades.
-Suddenly, the rooms in this biome contain Ideas at a much bigger scale.
+Behind us are a series of doors and rooms that housed great Ideas in first-generation cryptography; we have explored, exploited, and mastered these Ideas for many decades.
+Abruptly, the rooms in this new biome contain Ideas at a much bigger scale.
 In front of us, intrepid explorers have actually gone even further, into rooms that house even harder to imagine behemoths of Ideas, such as witness encryption (WE) and indistinguishability obfuscation (IO).